OpenRetroPad/OpenRetroPad/readme.md

 env's are laid out like `$board-$input-$output` supported values:
   * $board: micro, esp32
-  * $input: snes, genesis, psx, n64, gc, radio, debug
+  * $input: snes, genesis, saturn, psx, n64, gc, radio, debug
   * $output: radio, usb, usbradio, switchusb, bt, debug
   * please note not all boards are compatible with all inputs/outputs, for example esp32 can only do bt, micro can only do radio or usb